arnauddesombre/Yahoo-Finance/README.md

 ...
 return Quote(price, net, pct, volume)
 ```
 Be aware that not all attributes are available for all quotes.
+If you include the volume in your class Quote(), ```yahoo_quote('^GSPC')``` will throw an error as volume is not available for the S&P 500.